makerdao/community/governance/votes/Executive vote - November 14, 2024.md

 If this executive proposal passes, then **4 million USDS** will be transferred to the Sky Ecosystem Liquidity Bootstrapping multisig at [0xD8507ef0A59f37d15B5D7b630FA6EEa40CE4AFdD](https://etherscan.io/address/0xD8507ef0A59f37d15B5D7b630FA6EEa40CE4AFdD).

 To facilitate the transfer of USDS the following actions will occur:
-- Transfer 4 million Dai from the [Surplus Buffer](https://manual.makerdao.com/parameter-index/core/param-system-surplus-buffer) to the [Pause Proxy](https://etherscan.io/address/0xbe8e3e3618f7474f8cb1d074a26affef007e98fb).
+- Transfer 4 million DAI from the [Surplus Buffer](https://manual.makerdao.com/parameter-index/core/param-system-surplus-buffer) to the [Pause Proxy](https://etherscan.io/address/0xbe8e3e3618f7474f8cb1d074a26affef007e98fb).
-- Convert this Dai to USDS using the [DAI_USDS](https://etherscan.io/address/0x3225737a9Bbb6473CB4a45b7244ACa2BeFdB276A) converter.
+- Convert this DAI to USDS using the [DAI_USDS](https://etherscan.io/address/0x3225737a9Bbb6473CB4a45b7244ACa2BeFdB276A) converter.
 - Transfer the resulting 4 million USDS to the destination address.

 ### Integration Boost Funding